5 Common SEO Myths

 On any given day, I can scroll through my LinkedIn feed and see multiple posts announcing the death of SEO due to the rise of AI, but, in reality, SEO and AI are two distinct approaches to search, each with its own pros and cons.

-• AI-generated organic search results are given in a conversational format and are aggregated from multiple sources that reference the answer to a query.
+AI-generated organic search results are presented in a conversational format and aggregated from multiple sources to answer a query.
 Current AI search models, such as Google AI Overviews, Perplexity, and ChatGPT, source their citations primarily from Google’s search results, underscoring the continued importance of SEO.
 (Source: Search Engine Land).
 That being said, Google’s Gemini 2.0 and Open ChatGPT currently have knowledge cutoffs of August 2024 and June 2024, respectively, so their search results should be used with caution.

-I predict that as AI search tools advance and become more sophisticated, the Google algorithm will likely need to adapt accordingly to remain competitive for organic search rankings.
+I predict that as AI search tools advance and become more sophisticated, the Google algorithm will need to adapt to remain competitive in organic search rankings.

 Myth #3: “You can just have AI create your content.”